zhenyanghua/MeasureTool-GoogleMaps-V3/README.md

 ```

 ## User Usage
-right click a map and choose measure
+To start measuring, right click a map and choose measure.

-right click a map and choose clear measurement
+To end measuring, right click a map and choose clear measurement.

+To add a way point, click on the map.

+To remove a way point, click on the waypoint (the first point can not be removed).

+To insert a way point, hover on the line and drag it.

+When the first point and the last point are close enough, the area will show.

 ## API

-Not available yet.
+Coming soon.